doersino/gomati/README.md

 ### Does this violate Google's terms of use?

 Probably.
 I haven't checked.
-But they haven't banned my IP for downloading tens of thousands of map tiles during development and testing, so you're probably good as long as you don't go crazy downloading a centimeter-scale map of your country.
+But they haven't banned my IP for downloading tens of thousands of map tiles during development and testing, so you're probably good as long as you don't go overboard downloading a centimeter-scale map of your country.

+### Morally speaking, how bad is it to violate Google's terms of use assuming I don't go overboard?

+I'm not an ethicist, but consider this: Google is a stupendously profitable company that earns the bulk of its income via folks like you just going about their days surfing the ad-filled web.

 ### What's the maximum map size?